puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/modules_quest.md

 }
 {% endhighlight %}

+We have defined a class with just the one resource in it.
+A resource of type `user` with title `alice`.

-Use the `puppet parser` tool to validate your manifest.
+Use the `puppet parser` tool to validate your manifest:

+    puppet parser validate users/manifests/init.pp

 For now, we're not going to apply anything.
 This manifest *defines* the `users` class, but so far, we haven't *declared* it.
 That is, we've described what the `users` class is, but we haven't told Puppet to actually do anything with it.